I wrote this essay in response to a submission call for an anthology for WoC who had experienced sexual harassment and abuse.

 It was a Halloween party, so we were all in costume, and when I made my way back up the stairs, a guy in a sheep costume that had been hanging around my peripheral awareness all night offered to help me.

 Each flight was something like twenty-five splintery wooden stairs.
 I counted on the way back up.

-I’m autistic, and not great at reading social cues when I’m sober.
+I’m adhd/autistic, and not great at reading social cues when I’m sober.
+I won’t ever pick up a verbal hint.
+You have to be very clear with me, (ideally without hurting or triggering me) with whatever it is you want.
 Drunker than a skunk on tequila, still in shock from the horrible ride down the stairs, I didn’t pay attention to that voice that was saying not to go with him.
-I just wanted a phone to call a cab.
+I just wanted a phone to call a cab (pre cell phones).
 I wanted my friends so I could go home.

 Only then did my warning bells go off.